Becoming a Geologist

 My First Geology Lab!

 We lived on the east coast, what is referred to in geology as the “coastal plain.”
 There were very few exposed rock outcrops nearby.
-I often read books about adventures in gold or silver mines out west, simply because that was where the rocks and minerals were!
+I read many books about adventures in gold or silver mines out west, simply because that was where the rocks and minerals were!

-Fossils could be found in our neighborhood, sometimes in strange places…fossilized shark’s teeth were abundant; my brother and I dug them out of the hot asphalt roads that melted in the summer.
-The Pleistocene teeth had made their way into the asphalt as fill material.
-The lovely Ecphora could be found in the fossil-filled Eocene limestone that was exposed at some local quarries.
+But, fossils could be found in our neighborhood, sometimes in strange places…fossilized shark’s teeth were abundant; my brother and I dug them out of the hot asphalt roads that melted in the summer.The Pleistocene teeth had made their way into the asphalt as fill material.

 In the 4th grade, I received a Skilcraft Geology Lab for Christmas!
 Santa had finally noticed my rock passion!